tylerjwatson/paper-tiger/README.md

-# upgraded-guacamole
+# Paper Tiger

-Upgraded guacamole is an experimental Terraria server written in C for OSX, WIN32 and Linux systems.
+Paper Tiger is an experimental Terraria server written in C for OSX, WIN32 and Linux systems.

-Upgraded guacamole is free, and released under GPL version 2, which you can find in the `LICENSE` file.
+Paper Tiger is free, and released under GPL version 2, which you can find in the `LICENSE` file.

 ## Linux Dependencies
 * `gcc`